 - Deadline: April 26, 2021

 - Before you apply, be sure that you and your project partners read and fully understand the SIF Handbook.

 - It is important to be clear about the total amount and funding tier your group is requesting from SIF in the budget section of the application.
 SIF will approve, at most, one Tier 1 and one Tier 2 per independent individual or group per academic year.

-- It is the responsibility of the Primary and Secondary contact listed on your application to be contactable throughout the SIF process, including the submission of the Post Initiative Report.
+- It is the responsibility of the primary and secondary contacts listed on your application to be reachable throughout the SIF process, including the submission of the Post-Initiative Report.
 SIF will only communicate with the listed contacts.

 After you submit your application

 - Applications are reviewed by the SIF Committee after the funding term deadline has passed.